High Calorie Foods For Hiking

 Hiking on a Budget

-Pre-made dehydrated meals are convenient but they can be expensive, especially over longer trips.
+Pre-made dehydrated meals are convenient but they can be expensive, especially over multiple days.

 To cut costs:

-• Buy oats, rice, and nuts in bulk
+• Buy staples like oats, couscous, and nuts in bulk

 • Split ingredients with a mate